 14) Ginger has anti-spas-mic properties to help calm and settle your upset stomach and also helps to provide some relief from bloating and flatulence.

-Caution: Ginger is not recommended if you take anticoagulants or have gallstones and also not recommended for extended use during pregnancy.
+Caution: Ginger is not recommended should you be taking anticoagulants or that you have developed gallstones and it's also not recommended for extended use during pregnancy.

 Nutrients are chemicals that an organism needs to live and grow